Carol Groves Chair

 My upbringing was focussed very much on education, as my family understood that education is a very important asset in life.
 It is an asset that can give you the opportunity to realise your dreams, and help you earn a living to provide food and shelter for yourself and your family.
 Education is an asset that no one can take away from you.

 I was married very young and have 4 children and 9 grandchildren.
 After my divorce, whilst my children were very young, I went back to education and qualified as an Accountant.
 This enabled me to provide for my family.
+I believe that education should be available to all.
+I am grateful for this opportunity to contribute to the work at Unity School through The Freinds of the Mombasa Children.

 Chris Azzaro Trustee